akoskm/akoskm.com/cm3vbupg7001x08l7cs891umr.md

 ---

-React state can get out of hand quickly.
+React states can get out of hand quickly.

 The impact of a complex state doesn’t always break a component right away, but over time, it can lead to: